Diseases

 • Sanitary measures

-The most important sanitary measure to avoid the introduction of BTV in a free country is the testing and safe importation of live animals (and semen and embryos).
+The most important sanitary measure to avoid the introduction of BTV in a free area is the pre-movement testing of animals and/or germinal products.

-To control the disease and the spread of infection: prompt reporting of BT outbreaks; vaccination; presence of appropriate serological and entomological surveillance and monitoring programme
+Prompt reporting of BT outbreaks and appropriate serological and entomological surveillance and monitoring programme are strongly recommended.

 • Mechanical and biological control